mwilck/test-udev-rules/README.md

 appear different in the cases with and without `sg3_utils`, because in the former case they are treated as SCSI and in the latter as (S)ATA.
 The important `ID_xxx` variables should be equal, though.

+## I want to understand what this will do to my system!

+That's very understandable.
+Please read the script.
+It just about 100 lines of shell code.